neulwing/Kozakura35/README.md

-# KOZAKURA KZ-35 QAZ-Inspired 35% Keyboard
+# Kozakura KZ-35 QAZ-Inspired 35% Keyboard
 Special thanks to u/dahninja - Cheers for the 3D printing and prototyping.
 (TдT)

 **[DISCLAIMER]